 x:\>ping device1.realtimelogic.tk Pinging device1.realtimelogic.tk [192.168.1.100] with 32 bytes of data: Reply from 192.168.1.100: bytes=32 time<1ms TTL=128

 After making sure the DNS works, we can start any web server on the PC with this IP address.
 The following screenshot shows the Mako Server accessible via the domain device1.realtimelogic.tk:

 As you can see from the above screenshot, we are using an HTTP connection and the browser shows this as "Not secure".
 We get a certificate error if we change to https since we have thus far not installed a certificate for the domain name device1.realtimelogic.tk.

 So now that we have covered DNS, it's time to create a certificate for our domain name and have Let's Encrypt sign our certificate with its publicly trusted root.

 The Mako Server makes it possible to have Let's Encrypt sign certificates for non public servers by using what is known as the dns-01 challenge option.
 This option shows domain ownership proof by setting a DNS TXT record.

 The Mako Server includes an option for automatically setting the DNS entry, but this requires using our online DNS service.
 We will discuss the automatic DNS option later.
-We can also configure the Mako Server for manual DNS TXT entry mode, where the Mako Server informs the user when it is time to set the DNS TXT record.
+We can also configure the Mako Server for manual DNS TXT entry mode by having the Mako Server inform the user when it is time to set the DNS TXT record.